CaitW/oblique-photo-viewer/README.md

 ### Overview
 The Oblique Photo Viewer app is assembled using the collection of tools above.
 The source files (```src/```) are compiled, using several tools, into the production version of the application (```dist/```).

+#### Simple Setup
+1. Download this repository
+2. Copy the contents of ```dist/``` onto your web server

+#### Making Changes and Recompiling Application
 To make changes, you will need to alter the source files and re-compile the application.

-#### Making Changes and Recompiling Application
 1. Clone the GitHub repository
 1. ```cd``` to the repository directory
 1. ```npm install```